-The Bank's primary tool for the systematic measuring and monitoring of market risk is the Value at Risk ("VaR") calculation, which is measured and monitored at the regional level by lines of businesses.
-VaR is an estimate of the expected loss in the value of the various regional lines of businesses' activities, where the Bank's activities are rolled up into, over a one-day time horizon.
+The Bank's primary tool for the systematic measuring and monitoring of market risk is the Value at Risk ("VaR") calculation.
+VaR is an estimate of the expected loss in the value of the various lines of businesses' activities, where the Bank's activities are rolled up into, over a one-day time horizon at 99% confidence level.
 VaR allows for a consistent and uniform measure of market risk across all applicable products and activities.
-To calculate VaR, the Bank uses historical simulation, which measures risk across instruments and portfolios in a consistent and comparable way.
-This approach assumes that historical changes in market values are representative of future changes.
-The simulation is based upon date for the previous twelve months.
+To calculate VaR, the Bank uses Monte-Carlo simulation, which measures risk across instruments and portfolios in a consistent and comparable way.
+The simulation is based on risk factors' returns time series and correlation matrix calibrated over a 1-year rolling window.

-The VaR of the Bank are measured based on one-day time horizon and at 99% confidence level.
-It represents the correlation and consequent diversification effects between risk types and portfolio types across trading and non-trading businesses.
+The VaR represents the correlation and consequent diversification effects between risk types and portfolio types across trading businesses.
 However, the use of this approach does not prevent losses outside of these limits in the event of more significant market movements.